Beneficiary

 Share this page to get friends to donate:

 Look Good Feel Better is a free, national community service program, run by the Cancer Patients Foundation.
-The program has been designed to help cancer patients manage the appearance-related side-effects caused by any type of treatment for any type of cancer.
+The program has been designed to help cancer patients learn practical strategies to manage the physical, psychological and social impacts of cancer treatment.
+Since the first workshop in Sydney in May 1990, more than 180,000 women, men and teens undergoing cancer treatment across Australia have benefitted from participating.

 The Cancer Patients Foundation, responsible for running the Look Good Feel Better program, is an independent not-for-profit organisation, not affiliated with any other cancer charity or support service.
-With no government funding, the Cancer Patients Foundation relies on the generosity of corporate and community supporters to allow for the Look Good Feel Better program to be provided to cancer patients free-of-charge.
+With no government funding, the Cancer Patients Foundation relies on the generosity of corporate and community supporters to ensure all Australians have access to the program, free-of-charge.

 Latest Updates